ngthu003/US.air.travel.2008/README.md

 ## What this is:

 This is a multi-chapter comprehensive study on domestic air travel in the US in 2008 from the perspective of data science.
+The data used for this study, a collection of all domestic flights in the US and the territories Puerto Rico and Virgin Islands, can be found [here](http://stat-computing.org/dataexpo/2009/the-data.html).

 ## Contents: